 Working to improve school culture is not just something extra to do...

-A positive culture is one in which every employee and student are energized to try one’s best.
+A positive culture is one in which every employee and student are energized to try their best.
 This leads to employees and students feeling comfortable and open to learning, and safe in sharing thoughts and ideas.

 Providing data-driven, robust intervention is not just something extra to do…

 When teachers ensure the intervention they are providing is robust and data-driven, they have the peace of mind that the intervention is expected to yield results when matched appropriately to the student’s needs.
-Interventions that teachers can simply google and apply or find on pinterest may look interesting but could waste valuable instructional time if it has not yielded proven results in the past.
+Interventions that teachers can simply google and apply or find on Pinterest may look interesting but could waste valuable instructional time if it has not yielded proven results in the past.
 In addition, teachers can end up spending too long (or too little) time on an intervention’s impact that has not been previously measured.

 Build strong relationships with team members, and ensure expectations for a respectful work environment are in place.
 Provide room for questions to be asked, and concerns to be shared.